Water on Mars: Historical background

 The final piece of the Martian climate puzzle was provided by Mariner 4 in 1965.
 Grainy television pictures from the spacecraft showed a surface dominated by impact craters, which implied that the surface was very old and had not experienced the level of erosion and tectonic activity seen on Earth.
 Little erosion meant that liquid water had probably not played a large role in the planet's geomorphology for billions of years.
 Furthermore, the variations in the radio signal from the spacecraft as it passed behind the planet allowed scientists to calculate the density of the atmosphere.
 The results showed an atmospheric pressure less than 1% of Earth's at sea level, effectively precluding the existence of liquid water, which would rapidly boil or freeze at such low pressures.
 Thus, a vision of Mars was born of a world much like the Moon, but with just a wisp of an atmosphere to blow the dust around.
-This view of Mars would last nearly another decade until Mariner 9 showed a much more dynamic Mars with hints that the planet’s past environment was more clement than the present one.
+This view of Mars would last nearly another decade until Mariner 9 showed a much more dynamic Mars with hints that the planet's past environment was more clement than the present one.

-On January 24, 2014, NASA reported that current studies on Mars by the Curiosity and Opportunity rovers will be searching for evidence of ancient life, including a biosphere based on autotrophic, chemotrophic and/or chemo-litho-autotrophic microorganisms, as well as ancient water, including fluvio-lacustrine environments (plains related to ancient rivers or lakes) that may have been habitable.

 For many years it was thought that the observed remains of floods were caused by the release of water from a global water table, but research published in 2015 reveals regional deposits of sediment and ice emplaced 450 million years earlier to be the source.
 "Deposition of sediment from rivers and glacial melt filled giant canyons beneath primordial ocean contained within the planet's northern lowlands.
 It was the water preserved in these canyon sediments that was later released as great floods, the effects of which can be seen today."

-Evidence from rocks and minerals
+Aqueous and hydrated minerals

-It is widely accepted that Mars had abundant water very early in its history, but all large areas of liquid water have since disappeared.
-A fraction of this water is retained on modern Mars as both ice and locked into the structure of abundant water-rich materials, including clay minerals (phyllosilicates) and sulfates.
-Studies of hydrogen isotopic ratios indicate that asteroids and comets from beyond 2.5 astronomical units (AU) provide the source of Mars' water, that currently totals 6% to 27% of the Earth's present ocean.
+It is widely accepted that Mars had abundant water very early in its history.
+Minerals that incorporate water or form in the presence of water are generally termed "aqueous minerals".
+Hydrated minerals are minerals which have undergone a chemical reaction which adds water to their crystal structure.